 And keep in mind that this list of tales of terror is ranked chronologically. #1 isn’t necessarily the best anthology horror movie ever made.

-10 Best Anthology Horror Movies Of All-Time
+The Best Horror Anthology Movies

 1. Black Sabbath (1963)

 Without question one of the innovators that served to establish the format in the first place.

 Black Sabbath also benefits by the living, spectral presence of Boris Karloff, who introduces each story.
 “The Drop of Water”, a chilling story of the consequences of greed, is arguably the best of the three tales.

 Watch if: You want to watch a true classic of Italian horror and anthology horror.
 Avoid if: You find old movies to be too creaky to take seriously.

 Kwaidan is perhaps the most elegant entry on this list.
 Just don’t think that it sacrifices horror or brutality to achieve that.
 Certainly, this seminal Japanese horror movie classic is artfully staged and shot with a magnificent, unique eye for detail.